BNS Pekua

-BNS Pekua is a new naval base that has been developed for the Bangladesh Navy.
-This is the first ever full-fledged submarine base of Bangladesh Navy.
+BNS Pekua is a naval base of Bangladesh Navy located in Pekua, Cox's Bazar.
+This is the first full-fledged submarine base of Bangladesh Navy.
 Built at a cost of $1.21 billion, the base can simultaneously accommodate six submarines and eight warships.
 It will allow for safe and swift movement of the submarines in case of emergency, as the base is located at the Bay of Bengal.

 History

 On 3 March 2017 the then Prime Minister of Bangladesh, Sheikh Hasina laid the foundation stone of a submarine base in Pekua in the coastal city of Cox's Bazar.
 Construction started in 2019 and the base was completed in 2023.
 On 20th March of the same year, the Prime Minister of Bangladesh commissioned the submarine base.

 Facilities

 BNS Pekua is the largest submarine base in South Asia.